 By going to the link in the email invitation, candidates can attend the questions one by one.
 The application records the video or text response of the candidate through a webcam and a microphone.

 So what happens after that?

-Since answering and review happen at different times, this is known as an asynchronous interview.
-It is also referred to as automated video interview.
+Since responding to the questions and reviewing the responses can happen at different times, this form of interviewing is known as asynchronous interviewing.
+It is also called automated video interviewing.

-Isn't this similar to any video conferencing tool?
+Isn't this similar to any other video conferencing tool?

-This is another screening methodology where the employer asks the candidates to submit a video introduction.
+Video resumes are another screening methodology where the employer asks a candidate to submit a video introduction.
 The employer might give guidelines on what to talk about and how long the video should be.

 But why do I want to listen to rehearsed answers?

 This method is commonly used for roles where gauging a candidate’s communication skills and body language is critical to hospitality or acting.

 Now that you understand what video interviewing is and its different methods available, let us look at the 12 most important aspects of video interviewing that one should know.

 The benefits of using a video interviewing platform, that most clients often cite are: